NLCaceres/Android-Infection-Prevention/README.md

     - Material 3 is missing Swipe to Refresh still
     - While super easy to use, ComposeTestRule is completely separate from Espresso UI Testing which makes hybrid views a bit more difficult to test since neither is aware of the other's View Hierarchy and where they intersect
+- Jetpack Compose offers a convenient Gradle Task that allows you to inspect its Stability Inferences.
+Ensuring your Composables are Stable helps to optimize recomposition, skipping it whenever possible.
+  - The command to run in the root of the project is `./gradlew assembleRelease -PcomposeCompilerReports=true`
+    - Android Studio allows you to enter the command into its terminal and run it with the IDE using `Command + Return`
+  - When using the Compose Compiler Reports, it's worth noting that even Google insists not getting too caught up by its results.
+    If you or your users are noticing performance issues, and you think it's related to stability, THEN you can guarantee it'll be important to check the Compose Compiler Reports.
+Otherwise, you'll just be optimizing prematurely

 ## Related Apps
 - Front-end website: https://github.com/NLCaceres/Angular-Infection-Prevention